mgonto/factory_pal/README.md

 Internally, this framework uses Scala Macros, Dynamic and the new Reflection library provided by Scala 2.10.

+Besides this, every class, every object except for FactoryPal object are Inmutable.
+I think that this is the best practice to use.
+FactoryPal has a mutable field with an inmutable map assigned to it where I add the new templates added by the user

 ##Next Steps

 The next things I want to do are: